 Apart from laser hair removal treatments, you should also avoid several other treatments during your pregnancy.
 These treatments include:

 - Depilatory creams

 In the process of electrolysis, a thin wire is inserted into the hair follicle, and an electrical current is passed to the follicle, which gets destroyed.
-This prevents future growth of unwanted hair. .
-In this procedure, there is a risk of damaging the amniotic fluid surrounding the baby.
-For this reason, the procedure shall be avoided to carry the baby safely.
+This prevents the future growth of unwanted hair.
+This procedure is generally considered safe during pregnancy, but dermatologists suggest pregnant women should avoid electrolysis.
+You should always consult your doctor before undergoing any new treatments during pregnancy.

 What are hair removal options during pregnancy?